 You will only need a few simple ingredients for the pastry.
-If you do a bit of research you’ll see that shortcrust pastry recipes can vary quite a bit – most should have twice as much flour as butter, but some use eggs or milk instead of water (this makes a richer pastry), and others include sugar for a sweet shortcrust recipe.
-I’ve kept this recipe simple and it can be used for both sweet and savoury dishes.
+If you do a bit of research you will see that shortcrust pastry recipes can vary quite a bit – most should have twice as much flour as butter, some use eggs or milk instead of water (this makes a richer pastry), and others include sugar for a sweet shortcrust pastry.
+I have kept this recipe simple and it can be used for both sweet and savoury dishes.

-This recipe will make enough pastry to line a 20cm pie dish, with a little leftover.
-Use your shortcrust pastry to make a home made steak or chicken pie.
-Or impress everyone with your “made from scratch” quiche, lemon meringue or fruit pie… watch the blog for a scrumptious apple pie recipe coming soon!
-The dough can also be made in advance and kept in the fridge for up to 3 days, or it can be frozen for 3 months.
+This particular recipe will make enough pastry to line a 20cm pie dish, with a little bit leftover.
+You can use your shortcrust pastry to make a home made steak or chicken pie.
+Or impress everyone with your made-from-scratch quiche, lemon meringue or fruit pie.
+(Watch the blog for a scrumptious apple pie recipe coming soon!)
+The dough can also be made in advance and kept in the fridge for up to three days, or it can be frozen for three months.

-Step 2.)
+2.)
 Add the butter.
-Use a knife to cut the cubes into the flour until most of the butter has been blended in.
+Use a knife to cut the cubes into the flour until most of the butter is incorporated.

-Step 4.)
+4.)
 Add most but not all of the water, then use a knife to cut the liquid in.
-Continue until the dough starts coming together, then use your fingertips to finish forming the dough, adding extra water as needed.
+Continue until the dough starts coming together, then use your fingertips to finish forming the dough.
+Add additional water if needed.
 The dough should be soft but not sticky.

-Step 5.)
-Shape the dough into a disc, this will make rolling it out much easier later on.
-Wrap the disc in plastic wrap or pop it in a freezer bag and refrigerate for at least 30 minutes before using.
-Resting the dough will make it more elastic which also makes rolling it out easy as pie!
+5.)
+Shape the dough into a disc, this will make rolling it out easier later on.
+Wrap the disc in plastic wrap (or pop into a freezer bag) and refrigerate for at least 30 minutes before using.
+Resting the dough is important as it reduces the chances of shrinkage during baking.